 Lunch

-Newgrange entrance fees (purchase online approximately one month before your tour)
+Newgrange entrance fees (book online separately, approximately one month before your tour date)

 Itinerary

-Trim town - There’s free time in this lovely old town to have an optional lunch at a local pub or restaurant - not included in the tour price.
-Allow around 50 minutes.
+Trim town - Free time for an optional lunch at a local pub or restaurant.
+Allow around fifty minutes.

 Good to Know